Why Use Vertically Speaking?

 There is a difference between dogmatic redundancy and risk-assessment based redundancy.
 Ironically, the latter is typically just as safe as the former, but often less obvious because it is rigged internally, instead of with 2 of everything.

-If your team is only choreographed for 2-rope systems, or specific pieces of gear, you are by default limiting your team’s capability... which is fine, as long as you can guarantee your rescue conditions stay within those parameters.
+If your team is only choreographed for 2-rope systems or specific niche gear (specific devices or rope diameters), you're limiting your team’s capability... which is fine, as long as you can guarantee your rescue conditions stay within those parameters.
 But rescues and extreme rope operations tend to be unpredictable and evolving, so we feel a diverse tool box is better than a lean one.

-- A “rigger” memorizes patterns and plays with “customary” gear, harnesses, ropes, and maneuvers.
-They can rig and perform, but their understanding of the underlying physics – and ability to problem-solve when “rigging bag 1” is not available – is somewhat diminished.
+- A “rigger” memorizes patterns and works with familiar gear, harnesses, ropes, and maneuvers.
+They can rig and perform, but their understanding of the underlying physics and ability to problem-solve are somewhat diminished.
+What happens when “rigging bag 1” isn't available?

-- A “technician” has internalized the physiology of rope work, is fluent in rope travel, and can do nearly anything with anything.
+- A “technician” internalizes the physiology of rope work, is fluent in rope travel, and can do nearly anything with anything.
 We urge our students to become masters – not just of their specific rope discipline, but in others as well.

-- The best rope lab for these techniques is NOT in a lab.
-It is in the real world.
+- The best rope lab for these techniques is NOT in a lab with new ropes.
+It's in the real world, where ropes are used, wet, and dirty; where operators are tired, in the dark, or the cold.
 It comes from decades of experience, from technicians who actually performed these skills in these various industries.
-Our cadre has this kind of diverse, real-world experience, and are excited to share it.
+Our cadre has this kind of diverse, real-world experience.

 Contact us for more information.